 How do I spot a Norton 360 scam email?

 1. Verify the sender’s address

-The first sign to look out for in a Norton 360 scam email is the sender’s address.
+The first sign to look out for in case you receive spam emails from Norton and McAfee is the sender’s address.
 Oftentimes, you would find these to be registered on Gmail, Yahoo, or other email services.
 And a company like Norton or any other major corporation would always use its domain.